afkratz/ChavezCRISPRa/README.md

 - **generate_figure5_and_supp16b18_21.py**

-  - Description - Generates FigureSourceData/Figure 5 and Supplementary Figures 16b and 18-21.xlsx which contains analysis of activity within the screen, including correlations between replicates, correlations between screens, activity as a function of copy number, as a function of activator position, activity as a synergistic or anti-synergistic phenomenon.
+  - Description - Generates Figure 5 and Supplementary Figures 16b and 18-21.xlsx which contains analysis of activation within the screen, including consistency between biological replicates, correlations of activity when targeting different genes, activation as a function of copy number, as a function of activator position, activation as a synergistic or anti-synergistic phenomenon.

   - Input files

-    - Screen activity scores
+    - Screen activation scores

   - Output files

-    - `Figure 5 and Supplementary Figures 16b and 18-21.xlsx`
+    - `FigureSourceData/Figure 5 and Supplementary Figures 16b and 18-21.xlsx`

   - Estimated run time - 1 minute